-Coordination with NDGF and USFWS was conducted for the 9 lease parcels being reviewed.
+Coordination with NDGF and USFWS was conducted for the 7 lease parcels being reviewed.
 BLM has coordinated with NDGF and USFWS in the completion of this EA in order to prepare analysis, identify protective measures, and apply stipulations associated with these parcels being analyzed.
 The BLM consults with the State Historic Preservation Office (SHPO) and Native Americans under Section 106 of the National Historic Preservation Act (NHPA).
-BLM sent letters to the SHPO, Tribal Presidents and the Tribal Historical Preservation Officers (THPOs) or other cultural contacts for the Northern Cheyenne Tribe, Mandan, Hidatsa and Arikara Nation, Spirit Lake Sioux Tribe, Standing Rock Sioux Tribe, Lower Sioux Indian Community, and Turtle Mountain Band of Chippewa at the beginning of the 15 day scoping period informing them of the potential for the 9 parcels to be leased and inviting them to submit issues and concerns BLM should consider in the environmental analysis.
+BLM sent letters to the SHPO, Tribal Presidents and the Tribal Historical Preservation Officers (THPOs) or other cultural contacts for the Northern Cheyenne Tribe, Mandan, Hidatsa and Arikara Nation, Spirit Lake Sioux Tribe, Standing Rock Sioux Tribe, Lower Sioux Indian Community, and Turtle Mountain Band of Chippewa at the beginning of the 15 day scoping period informing them of the potential for the 7 parcels to be leased and inviting them to submit issues and concerns BLM should consider in the environmental analysis.
 In addition to scoping letters, THPOs also received file search results from the preliminary review of parcels conducted by BLM.
-The BLM also sent letters to US Army Corp of Engineers, Theodore Roosevelt National Park and the Lewis and Clark National Historic Trail administration through the National Park Service, in order to identify issues that may arise from the proposed action with regard to the Lewis and Clark National Historic Trail.